llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  Read a list of symbols from <filename> and change their visibility to the specified value.
 Visibility values: default, internal, hidden, protected.

+.. option:: --skip-symbol <symbol>

+ Do not change parameters of symbol <symbol> when executing other options that can change the symbol's name, binding or visibility

+.. option:: --skip-symbols <filename>

+ Read a list of symbols from <filename> and run as if --skip-symbol=<symbol>
+ is set for each one. <filename> contains one symbol per line and may contain comments beginning with '#'.
+Leading and trailing whitespace is stripped from each line.
+May be repeated to read symbols from many files.

 .. option:: --split-dwo <dwo-file>